mikedelong/kaggle-zestimate/capstone_report.md

 # Machine Learning Engineer Nanodegree
 ## Capstone Project
 Mike DeLong

 September 31st, 2017

 ## I. Definition
-_(approx. 1-2 pages)_

 ### Project Overview
-In this section, look to provide a high-level overview of the project in layman’s terms.
-Questions to ask yourself when writing this section:
-- _Has an overview of the project been provided, such as the problem domain, project origin, and related datasets or input data?_
-- _Has enough background information been given so that an uninformed reader would understand the problem domain and following problem statement?_

 For most people who own their house it will be one of the largest investment decisions they will ever make.
 Historically when a house is put up for sale the asking price is justified by looking at a handful of comparable properties, or "comparables," determined during the real estate appraisal process.